-The Colgate Vote Project and Democracy Matters student organizations strive to create a population of habitual student voters on campus by streamlining the registration and voting process.
-Regardless of party affiliation, understanding of politics, or voting eligibility, these projects work with the Max A. Shacknai COVE to support all students and create an on-campus environment that encourages robust participation.
+The Colgate Vote Project strives to create a population of habitual student voters on campus by streamlining the registration and voting process.
+Regardless of party affiliation, understanding of politics, or voting eligibility, the project aims to support all students and create an on-campus environment that encourages robust participation.

-The voting information webpage connects students to voting resources, including a site where they can register to vote, request an absentee ballot, check their voter status, receive election reminders, and find a link to the Madison County Board of Elections.
+The project webpage connects students to voting resources, including a site where they can register to vote, request an absentee ballot, check their voter status, and receive election reminders and a link to the Madison County Board of Elections.

-C More at colgate.edu/votinginformation
+C More at colgate.edu/vote-project